 History, fantasy, and excitement can all be encountered in person in Bath.
-The list of locations used by the Bridgerton team is only growing with the confirmation of Seasons 2, 3, and 4 in early 2021.
-In addition, there will be a new series specially created to tell the back-story of Queen Charlotte (played by Golda Rosheuvel).
+The list of locations used by the Bridgerton team is growing all the time, and there will also be a new series specially created to tell the back-story of Queen Charlotte (played by Golda Rosheuvel).

 Abbey Deli, Bath